nicolereilly/mobile-ordering/README.md

 # Need to Do / Issues :wave: <br>
 __Create a__
-Mongo database that reflects the menu of Trowbridge <br>
+Mongo database that reflects the menu of Trowbridge's <br>
 __Create a__
 Render website that users can visit to place an order <br>
 Design of our web page needs the following: <br>